keli559/Internal-Process-Communication-Sender-Demo/README.md

 2. Find receiver by its app title "ReceiverMainForm" and its Class "TReceiverMainForm" (debug window: a pop-up window should show up with non-zero integers)
 3. Send message in COPYDATASTRUCT through WM_COPYDATA code to receiver

-This demo is written in C# Visual Studio 2015.
+This demo is written in C# Visual Studio 2015, Console application.
+It only constructs the sender part, the receiver part was previously constructed to receive messages from other apps.